New Google geothermal electricity project could be a milestone for clean energy

 Fervo is using this first pilot to launch other projects that will deliver far more carbon-free electricity to the grid.
 It’s currently completing initial drilling in southwest Utah for a 400-megawatt project.

 Google and Fervo Energy started working together in 2021 to develop next-generation geothermal power.
-Now that the site near Winnemucca, Nevada is operating commercially, its three wells are sending about 3.5 megawatts to the grid.
+Now that the site near Winnemucca, Nevada is operating commercially, it’s sending about 3.5 megawatts to the grid.
+There are three wells there.

 The data centers require more electricity than that, so Google signed other agreements for solar and storage too.
 It has two sites in Nevada, one near Las Vegas and the other near Reno.
 Michael Terrell, who leads decarbonization efforts globally at Google, said the company is looking at using geothermal energy for other data centers worldwide as a portfolio of carbon-free technologies.